musman-uk/portfolio/workflow-process/portfolio-backup-strategy/README.md

 ---

 ## 📝 Approach
-- Implemented a GitHub Action to mirror the public repository into a private backup repository.
+- Implemented automation using GitHub Actions to mirror the public repository into a private backup repository.
 - Encountered blockers with push based mirroring and switched to a pull based model where the private repository pulls from the public source.
-- Created a local clone inside OneDrive, refreshed with `git pull`, which then syncs automatically to the cloud.
+- Created a local clone inside the OneDrive synced folder and refreshed it with `git pull` using the Git CLI, which then synced automatically to the cloud.
 - Explored automation options such as Task Scheduler and Power Automate but kept manual pulls for visibility and control.
 - Documented the blockers and trade offs to ensure clarity for future improvements.